gddens/World_Happiness_Visualization/README.md

   - Plot each country most recent Life Ladder data and color code it by their Life Ladder Score.
   - Use Tableau for visualizations found from statistical analysis.
   - Create a website to showcase results using previous website code as leverage.
-  - Also on this site allow for user to add their own inputs in order to predict their personal Life Ladder score.
+  - Also on this site allow for user to add their own inputs in order for the algorithm to predict a Life Ladder score based off those inputs.
 =======